bnb-chain/bnb-chain.github.io/docs/contribute.md

 Make sure you have added the necessary tests for your changes and make sure all tests pass.
 Submitting Changes
 Push your changes to a topic branch in your fork of the repository.
-Submit a pull request to the docs repository in the Binance Chain organization.
+Submit a pull request to the docs repository in the BNB Chain organization.
 Include a descriptive [commit message][commit-msg].
 Changes contributed via pull request should focus on a single issue at a time.
 Rebase your local changes against the master branch.
 Resolve any conflicts that arise.